 How to cook couscous

-This simple and basic recipe requires just two ingredients - couscous and water.
+This is a basic recipe that requires just two ingredients: couscous and water.
+Check the recipe card for quantities.

 Step 2: Cover with a lid and set aside for 10 minutes.

-The couscous is now ready to be used.
+The couscous is now ready to be used!

 Yield: 1 cup (175 grams; 6¼ oz.) of dried couscous yields about 4 cups (405 grams; 14¼ oz.) of cooked couscous.

-Cool it completely and then store it in a fridge-safe container with a tight-fitting lid.
+Storage: Cooked couscous will keep in the fridge for 3-4 days.
+Cool it completely, then store it in a fridge-safe container with a tight-fitting lid.

-I hope that I have answered your question - is couscous gluten-free - to your satisfaction?
-If you have enjoyed reading this and found it useful, please take a moment to leave a comment and a rating below.
-This will make me super happy and motivate me to create more good content for you! xx Padma
+If you have enjoyed reading this, please take a moment to leave a comment and a rating below.
+This will motivate me to create more good content for you!
+You can also engage with me on Twitter, Facebook, and Instagram. - Padma

 📖 Recipe

-Cooking Couscous - Basic and simple recipe
+How To Cook Couscous - Basic and simple recipe

 Equipment